schramm-famm/docs/proposal.md

 word processor.
 Any changes being made to the conversation will be reflected in real-time to all other users participating in the conversation.
 Text, images, and gifs will be accepted as valid conversation inputs.
-The application will support text formatting.
-Conversation content can also be locked by users so that a specific group of content cannot be modified.
+The application will support text styling options, such as bold, italics, underlines, etc. Conversation content can also be locked by users so that a specific group of content cannot be modified.

 In addition to the word processing capabilities, there will be features to supplement the messaging platform.
 Users will be notified immediately when